Jack Sparrow: Dead Man's Chest

 A year following the events of the first film, Sparrow searches for the Dead Man's Chest, which contains the heart of Davy Jones.
-Sparrow made a bargain with Jones to raise the sunken Black Pearl and make Sparrow captain for thirteen years.
-Now the debt is due, and Sparrow must either serve one hundred years aboard the Flying Dutchman, or be dragged to Davy Jones's Locker by the Kraken.
-If he can find the Dead Man's Chest, Sparrow can free his soul and control Jones and the seas.
+Thirteen years prior to the events of the film, Sparrow made a bargain with Jones to raise the sunken Black Pearl and make Sparrow captain for thirteen years.
+Now the debt is due, and Bootstrap Bill Turner warns that Sparrow must either serve one hundred years aboard the Flying Dutchman, or be dragged to Davy Jones's Locker by the Kraken.
+Jack believes if he can find the Dead Man's Chest, he can free his soul as well as control Jones and the seas.

-Adding to Sparrow's woes, Lord Cutler Beckett of the East India Trading Company has a personal score to settle with Sparrow.
-Beckett wants the chest and forces Will Turner to search for Sparrow and his magic compass.
-Turner locates Sparrow and his crew on Pelegosto, held captive by cannibals who intend to eat Sparrow.
+Adding to Sparrow's woes, Lord Cutler Beckett of the East India Trading Company has a personal score to settle and wants the chest himself.
+Beckett arrests Will Turner and Elizabeth Swann, forcing Turner to search for Sparrow and his magic compass.
+Turner locates Sparrow's crew on Pelegosto, held captive by cannibals who intend to eat Sparrow.
 They escape, and voyage to Tia Dalma (a magical woman later revealed to be the Goddess, Calypso, bound in human form as Dalma, and former lover of Jones).
 Dalma immediately sees destiny in Will, and provides Sparrow with a jar of dirt – Jones can only set foot on land once every 10 years, and since land is where Sparrow is safe, Dalma suggests with the dirt that he takes land with him.

 Sparrow strikes a new deal with Jones to deliver one hundred souls in exchange for his own.
 Jones agrees but keeps Turner as a "good faith payment".
 Sparrow is recruiting sailors in Tortuga when he encounters Elizabeth Swann and James Norrington, the latter having succumbed to alcohol.
 Sparrow convinces Elizabeth that Turner can be freed by using the magic compass to find the chest.
 The duo head for Isla Cruces and find Will, who escaped Jones's ship and has stolen the key to the Chest.
 Turner wants to stab Jones's heart and free his father from Jones's servitude, while Norrington plots to restore his career by delivering the heart to Beckett.
 Sparrow wants it to convince Jones to call off the Kraken.

 Norrington escapes with the heart amid a battle with Jones's crew, and Jones summons the Kraken.
 Realizing Sparrow is the target, Elizabeth traps him aboard the Black Pearl as the crew abandons the ship, and kisses him while she handcuffs him to the mast.
 Then, the monster devours Sparrow and drags the ship and his soul to Davy Jones's Locker.
-The surviving crew seeks refuge with Tia Dalma who produces a captain she says can rescue Sparrow: a resurrected Hector Barbossa.
+The surviving crew seeks refuge with Tia Dalma, who produces a captain she says can rescue Sparrow: a resurrected Hector Barbossa.